luigyy/react-express-auth/README.md

 # react-express-session
-examplem of how to implement sessions in react using express and jwt tokens for authentication.
+example of how to implement authorization using react and express with jwt.